 The race number must be permanently and fully visible throughout the event.

-The timing chip is to be returned to the organisation in case of early withdrawal from the event.
+The timing chip and GPS unit are to be returned to the organisation at the finish line, and in case of early withdrawal from the event.

 The use of headphones is not permitted during any part of the race for reasons of safety.
 Use will result in disqualification.